Jump Rope Calories Burned Calculator

 How many calories does jump rope burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 399 calories during 30 minutes of jump rope.
-This is based on a MET value of 11.
+A person weighing 160 lbs (73 kg) burns approximately 335 calories during 30 minutes of jump rope.
+This is based on a MET value of 8.8 for jump rope, slow pace.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of jump rope?

-The MET (Metabolic Equivalent of Task) value for jump rope is 11.
-This means jump rope burns 11 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for jump rope is 11, while the selected training style uses MET 8.8.
+This means jump rope, slow pace burns 8.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is jump rope good for weight loss?

-Yes, jump rope is an effective exercise for weight loss.
-With a MET value of 11, it burns a significant number of calories per session.
-A 160-lb person burns about 798 calories per hour.
+Yes, jump rope can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8.8, a 160-lb person burns about 671 calories per hour.
 Combined with a balanced diet, regular jump rope can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during jump rope?

 Body weight significantly impacts calorie burn during jump rope.
-A 120-lb person burns about 299 calories in 30 minutes, while a 250-lb person burns approximately 624 calories in the same time.
+At the selected MET value of 8.8, a 120-lb person burns about 251 calories in 30 minutes, while a 250-lb person burns approximately 524 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does jump rope work?